jessfraz/blog/content/post/containers-zones-jails-vms.md

 I assume if you are on my blog you are familiar with my posts on [running containers on your desktop](https://blog.jessfraz.com/post/docker-containers-on-the-desktop/).

+### Legos

+To really drive home a point I'm going to make an analogy describing each of these things in terms of legos.

+VMs, Jails, and Zones are if you bought the legos already put together AND glued.
+So it's basically the Death Star and you don't have to do any work you get it pre-assembled out of the box.
+You can't even take it apart.

+Containers come with just the pieces so while the box says to build the Death Star, you are not tied to that.
+You can build two boats connected by a flipping ocean and no one is going to stop you.

 This kind of flexibility allows for super awesome things but of course comes at a price.